Agriculture & Natural Resources

 Our agriculture programming provides educational programs and technical information relating to production agriculture, recreational farming, agripreneurship, horse ownership, horticulture, pesticide application safety, natural resource conservation, water quality management, and soil health.

-The Commercial Horticulture Program offers technical and educational support in production and management of horticultural crops such as Christmas trees, shade trees, turf, greenhouse plants, vegetables, grapes, and other fruits.
-Technical and educational support is also offered in yard waste management, professional landscape services, municipal landscape management, and arboricultural services.
+The Commercial Horticulture Program offers technical and educational support in production and management, including pesticide safety and certification trainings, for horticultural crops such as Christmas trees, ornamental trees, turf, greenhouse plants, vegetables, grapes, fruits, and specialty crops for farmers and agricultural workers.
+Technical and educational support is also provided for professionals and workers in the green industry.
+To learn more, email Beth Sastre.

 Through the Master Gardener Program, VCE Loudoun recruits and trains volunteers to assist the public on horticultural matters.
 Master Gardener volunteers provide educational programming on vegetables, fruits, ornamental, lawns, yard waste management, insects, diseases, weeds, and water quality.

 VCE Loudoun has programs and assistance for Loudoun residents to help increase the sustainability of agricultural operations and improve soil health.
 In addition, other local, state and federal resources are available to help large and small farms achieve even better energy and environmental outcomes.
 Offerings include financial and technical assistance as well as peer-to-peer consulting.

 - Local agritourism, marketing and farming resources specific to Loudoun County: LoudounFarms.org and Loudoun County Economic Development Agriculture and Related Businesses

 - Healthy soil is the foundation of productive, sustainable agriculture.
 The Loudoun Soil and Water Conservation District pairs cost-share funds and peer-to-peer consulting with farming best practices.